 ARKK brings Danish design to sneakers in an innovative and high-tech way.
 Their men’s and women’s sneakers have soles specially developed for ARKK, and their silhouettes are all inspired by Danish architecture.
-These definitely fall into the category of cool streetwear – they’re functional sneakers that aren’t really made for technical performance, but they’re extremely sleek and comfortable.
+These definitely fall into the category of cool streetwear and fashion sneakers for men and women – they’re functional sneakers that aren’t really made for technical performance, but they’re extremely sleek and comfortable.
 If you want true Copenhagen style for your feet, this is it!

 With the tagline “Scandinavian sneakers” Woden has made it pretty clear what they’re all about: well-designed, fashionable sneakers.
 They also have a range of boots, but sneakers are their main product.
 Woden makes shoes for women, teens, and children.

 Known for their minimalist sneakers, Garment Project makes the kind of casual shoes that you could easily wear into work (unless you’re in a particularly corporate office) or pair with a suit without looking out of place.
 They make both women’s and men’s casual sneakers, mostly in leather and suede.

 Ganni is one of the only contemporary Danish fashion brands to have crossed over worldwide, and they’re mostly known for their cool-girl, irreverent clothes.
 Their shoes, however, are also consistently best sellers.
 Want the shoes you’ll see on all the fashion cool kids?
 Then check out Ganni.

 Whimsical, colorful, and full of pattern; Stine Goya’s clothes and accessories don’t lean towards typical Danish minimalism.
 Her shoes are the same: playful and bold.